 Travel writing has a way of transporting the reader to new places.
-When done well, it can even inspire others to explore, to experience new things and gain an appreciation of different cultures.
+When done well, it can even inspire others to explore, experience new things, and gain an appreciation of different cultures.
 But when you sit down to start writing about your own travel experiences, it can be challenging to know where to start.

 A place is so many things, after all.
 It’s the people, the architecture, the sounds of the city, the smells and tastes of the food, and more.

 So how do you take everything that happened and condense it into a readable blog post?
 How do you take your experiences and turn them into a story?
 To find out, we talked to six professional travel writers and bloggers.

 Before writing a travel post, think about what you want to get out of it.
 That way, you can work toward something and have a starting point you care about.

 “I feel accomplished when I get feedback that travel posts on my blog sparked interest for someone to go to a place or exposed them to a locale they’d never heard of,” says Lola Méndez, the writer behind Miss Filatelista, a travel blog with a focus on sustainability.
 “For me, the elements that are important are those that will make someone wonder or question something . . .
 I’m trying to spread awareness about how we can all be more mindful travelers as we explore the globe.”

 Your approach will depend on what you value most.
 For Amanda Kendle of NotABallerina.com, that’s getting other people to value travel as much as she does.

 “I start with what makes me most excited,” says Kendle.
 “Rather than write a ‘Top 10 things to do in Venice’ post, I tend to start with the event or story that affected me the most, or that I’ve found myself telling people over and over . . . what I love to do is talk about something I learned from the experience and how I pushed the borders of my comfort zone, perhaps by making a bigger effort to talk to strangers, or by taking part in an activity I wasn’t sure I’d like.”